3li-7assan-Dev1712/Farfish/README.md

 with your friends and family, sending photos, and messages in realtime!. just download the app and sign in and enjoy with it.</br></br>
 <h2>Technologies the app demonstrates:</h2></br>
+- MVVM architecture </br.
 - WorkManager </br>
 - Navigation component </br>
 - Application lifecycle</br>
 - ViewBinding</br>
+- ViewModel - LiveData
-- Firebase (Authentication, Realtime database, Firestore and Storage) </br>
+- Firebase (Authentication, Realtime database, Firestore and Firebase FireStorage) </br>
 - Special library for compressing photos, and special one for emojis as well as some other small libraries.</br>

 <h2>About the app</h2> </br>